guancio/swa-android/Day1/README.md

 of the element as `android:text="@string/hello_msg"`.
 The `@` symbol informs the tool that the content of the attribute must be takes from a resource, the `string` part informs the tool that the resource is a string (needed to locate the correct resource if there are multiple resources of different type having the same name), and the `hello_msg` part informs the tool about the name of the resource.
-From now on, if we want to change the welcome message, we can simply change the resource string file, whithout affecting the application layout.
+From now on, if we want to change the welcome message, we can simply change the resource string file, without affecting the application layout.

 The design view of the layout editor also support resources.
 The same change can be done by

 1. selecting the design view
 2. selecting the TextView
 3. clicking on `...` near the `text` attribute in the Property panel
-4. selecting the proper resources and clicking ok.
+4. selecting the proper resources and clicking OK.

 # Using layout managers
 A layout manager is responsible for layouting itself and its child `Views` It is a subclass of `ViewGroup`.